buyco/go-portcast-sdk/portcast/docs/TrackingEventBillOfLading.md

 HasPodActualArrivalUtc returns a boolean if a field has been set.

+### GetPodActualArrivalLtFromAis

+`func (o *TrackingEventBillOfLading) GetPodActualArrivalLtFromAis() string`

+GetPodActualArrivalLtFromAis returns the PodActualArrivalLtFromAis field if non-nil, zero value otherwise.

+### GetPodActualArrivalLtFromAisOk

+`func (o *TrackingEventBillOfLading) GetPodActualArrivalLtFromAisOk() (*string, bool)`

+GetPodActualArrivalLtFromAisOk returns a tuple with the PodActualArrivalLtFromAis field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPodActualArrivalLtFromAis

+`func (o *TrackingEventBillOfLading) SetPodActualArrivalLtFromAis(v string)`

+SetPodActualArrivalLtFromAis sets PodActualArrivalLtFromAis field to given value.

+### HasPodActualArrivalLtFromAis

+`func (o *TrackingEventBillOfLading) HasPodActualArrivalLtFromAis() bool`

+HasPodActualArrivalLtFromAis returns a boolean if a field has been set.

-### GetPodActualDepartureLt
+### GetPodActualDepartureLtFromAis

-`func (o *TrackingEventBillOfLading) GetPodActualDepartureLt() string`
+`func (o *TrackingEventBillOfLading) GetPodActualDepartureLtFromAis() string`

-GetPodActualDepartureLt returns the PodActualDepartureLt field if non-nil, zero value otherwise.
+GetPodActualDepartureLtFromAis returns the PodActualDepartureLtFromAis field if non-nil, zero value otherwise.

-### GetPodActualDepartureLtOk
+### GetPodActualDepartureLtFromAisOk

-`func (o *TrackingEventBillOfLading) GetPodActualDepartureLtOk() (*string, bool)`
+`func (o *TrackingEventBillOfLading) GetPodActualDepartureLtFromAisOk() (*string, bool)`

-GetPodActualDepartureLtOk returns a tuple with the PodActualDepartureLt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPodActualDepartureLtFromAisOk returns a tuple with the PodActualDepartureLtFromAis field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPodActualDepartureLt
+### SetPodActualDepartureLtFromAis

-`func (o *TrackingEventBillOfLading) SetPodActualDepartureLt(v string)`
+`func (o *TrackingEventBillOfLading) SetPodActualDepartureLtFromAis(v string)`

-SetPodActualDepartureLt sets PodActualDepartureLt field to given value.
+SetPodActualDepartureLtFromAis sets PodActualDepartureLtFromAis field to given value.

-### HasPodActualDepartureLt
+### HasPodActualDepartureLtFromAis

-`func (o *TrackingEventBillOfLading) HasPodActualDepartureLt() bool`
+`func (o *TrackingEventBillOfLading) HasPodActualDepartureLtFromAis() bool`

-HasPodActualDepartureLt returns a boolean if a field has been set.
+HasPodActualDepartureLtFromAis returns a boolean if a field has been set.

 ### GetPodActualDischargeLt